 2. Create Your Etsy Sticker Store

-Getting started on Etsy is easy!
+Thankfully, getting started on Etsy is easy.
 Here’s what you will to do to start selling:

 - Click the ‘Sell on Etsy’ button and sign up with your email.